MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 ## Arguments

 *{ database_name.schema_name.table_name | schema_name.table_name | table_name }*
 The one to three-part name of the table to create.
-For an external table, Analytics Platform System stores only the table metadata along with basic statistics about the file or folder that is referenced in Hadoop or Azure blob storage.
+For an external table, Analytics Platform System stores only the table metadata along with basic statistics about the file or folder that is referenced in Hadoop or Azure Blob Storage.
 No actual data is moved or stored in Analytics Platform System.

 > [!IMPORTANT]
 > For best performance, if the external data source driver supports a three-part name, it is strongly recommended to provide the three-part name.